Support

 When running on Excel on Windows, the SBC Ribbon is the primary User Interface (UI).
 If you are upgrading from a previous SBC version, ensure that you place the SBC_Ribbon.xlam file that came with the distribution .zip file in the same directory as the SBC_Macros.xlm file.
 Do not place it in the traditional Excel Add-ins directory.
 This ensures that the SBC Ribbon is active only when the SBC is running.
 After a sucessful launch, the SBC will test that the ribbon file is the correct version for this SBC revision.

-07/23/21: Dialog Box Won't Respond to OK or Cancel Button After Entries
+07/23/21: Dialog Box Won't Respond To OK Or Cancel Button After Entries

 Dialog boxes that have editable entries are configured for the expected type of values.
 An example is game number entries that expect positive integer values.
 Most SBC dialog boxes will describe the expected data types.

-On Excel on the Mac, the native dialog manager will alert the user when attempting to enter the wrong data type.
+The native dialog manager will alert the user when attempting to enter the wrong data type.

 Not all versions of Excel on Windows will report an incorrect data type entry with an alert.
 Hitting any button to continue will appear that the program is hung (Excel 2019 is an example).
-In place of the alert, the focus will highlight the first entry that is incorrect.
-The only solution is to visibly check the entry for incorrect type and correct before proceeding.

 During the course of the season, your web site will likely undergo frequent updates.
-The SBC incorporates code in each web page to prevent browsers from caching the web pages.
+The SBC incorporates code in each web page to instruct browsers from caching the web pages.
 This ensures that the visitors will always see the most recent version of the pages.
 As the SBC-generated web pages are relatively small, this has minimal impact on the response time to render the pages.

 Unfortunately, not all browsers obey these "no cache" directives.
 So it is good practice to inform your players to hit "refresh" on the page if they don't see the most recent stats updates.